oroinc/documentation/user/back-office/products/product-attributes/index.rst

 .. _products--product-attributes--create-frontend-options:

-3. In the **Frontend options** section, set up the storefront options applicable to the product attribute.
+3. In the **Storefront options** section, set up the storefront options applicable to the product attribute.

 .. important:: Please note that if the option is not applicable to attributes of the selected type (e.g., image, text, multi-select, etc.), it does not appear in this section.